Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Numerical results and discussions

-In 2022, the LHCb collaboration observed the $X(3960)$ in the $D_s^+D_s^-$ mass spectrum with the favored assignment $J^{PC}=0^{++}$ \cite{LHCb3960-2022}, it is more reasonable to assign the $X(3960)$ as the ground state $cs\bar{c}\bar{s}$ tetraquark state, then the mass gap $M_{X(4500)}-M_{X(3960)}=550\,\rm{MeV}$ \cite{LHCb-16061,LHCb-16062}.
+In 2022, the LHCb collaboration observed the $X(3960)$ in the $D_s^+D_s^-$ invariant mass spectrum with the favored identification $J^{PC}=0^{++}$ \cite{LHCb3960-2022}, it is more reasonable to identify the $X(3960)$ (instead of the $X(3915)$) as the ground state $cs\bar{c}\bar{s}$ tetraquark state, then the mass gap $M_{X(4500)}-M_{X(3960)}=550\,\rm{MeV}$ \cite{LHCb-16061,LHCb-16062}.
 Furthermore, the BESIII collaboration studied the processes $e^+e^-\to\omega X(3872)$ and $\gamma X(3872)$, and observed that the relatively large cross section for the $e^+e^-\to\omega X(3872)$ process is mainly attributed to the enhancement around 4.75 GeV, which maybe indicate a potential structure in the $e^+e^-\to\omega X(3872)$ cross section \cite{Y4750-BESIII}.
-In Ref.\cite{WZG-EPJC-P-2P}, we choose the diquark-antidiquark type four-quark currents with an explicit P-wave between the diquark and antidiquark pairs to study the 1P and 2P hidden-charm tetraquark states with the $J^{PC}=1^{--}$.
-And we observe that there indeed exists a hidden-charm tetraquark state with the $J^{PC}=1^{--}$ at the energy about $4.75\,\rm{GeV}$ as the 2P state to account for the BESIII data, the mass gap $M_{Y(4750)}-M_{Y(4220/4260)}=510\,\rm{MeV}$.
-The mass gaps between the 1S and 2S (or 1P and 2P) could also be $0.50\sim 0.55\,\rm{GeV}$.
+In Ref.\cite{WZG-EPJC-P-2P}, we choose the diquark-antidiquark type four-quark currents having an explicit P-wave between the diquark and antidiquark pairs to diagnose the 1P and 2P hidden-charm tetraquark states with the quantum numbers $J^{PC}=1^{--}$.
+And we observe that there really exists a hidden-charm tetraquark state with the quantum numbers $J^{PC}=1^{--}$ at the energy about $4.75\,\rm{GeV}$ as the 2P state to account for the BESIII data, the mass gap $M_{Y(4750)}-M_{Y(4220/4260)}=510\,\rm{MeV}$.
+In a short summary, the mass gaps between the 1S and 2S (or 1P and 2P) could also be $0.50\sim 0.55\,\rm{GeV}$.